-The First Intermediate Period has traditionally been depicted as a time of decline because no great monuments were raised and the quality of the art is considered inferior to that of the Old Kingdom.
+The First Intermediate Period of Egypt has traditionally been depicted as a time of decline because no great monuments were raised and the quality of the art is considered inferior to that of the Old Kingdom.
 Actually, though, the artwork and architecture is simply different, not sub-par.
-In the Old Kingdom, architectural works were state sponsored, as was art work, and so was more or less uniform to reflect the tastes of royalty.
-In the First Intermediate Period regional artists and architects were free to explore different forms and styles.
+In the Old Kingdom, architectural works were state-sponsored, as was artwork, and so was more or less uniform to reflect the tastes of royalty.
+In the First Intermediate Period, regional artists and architects were free to explore different forms and styles.
 Historian Margaret Bunson writes:

 Under the nomarchs, architecture survived the collapse of the Old Kingdom.
 Their patronage continued into the Middle Kingdom, resulting in such remarkable sites as Beni Hassan (c.
 1900 BC) with its rock carved tombs and large chapels complete with columned porticos and painted walls (32).